kiwicommerce/magento2-cron-scheduler/README.md

 ### Timeline

-You will have beautiful timeline for each cron job.
+You will have a beautiful timeline for each cron job.

 <img src="https://kiwicommerce.co.uk/wp-content/uploads/2018/05/timeline.png" /> <br/>